 - Single sign on between applications

-- Social login integration (Facebook, Google, etc)
+- Social login integration (Facebook, Google, etc.)

 - Integration to Node auth middleware like Passport

 In addition to pure features, they also off-load much of the security and operations.
-They host all the infrastructure for you, scale to absorb your peak traffic, and handle on-going security of your user data.
+They host all the infrastructure for you, scale to absorb your peak traffic, and handle the on-going security of your user data.